First-Party Data Analytics: Why It Matters and How to Implement It

 Copper Analytics

-- Unique features: AI crawler tracking (GPTBot, ClaudeBot, Perplexity), Core Web Vitals (LCP, CLS, INP).
+First-party by design.
+Cookie-free, lightweight script, real-time dashboard.
+Unique AI crawler tracking (GPTBot, ClaudeBot, Perplexity) and Core Web Vitals (LCP, CLS, INP).
+Free tier available, no credit card required.

 Plausible Analytics (Self-Hosted)